jbpatzer/Local-Nonlocal-FKPP/README.md

 # Local-Nonlocal FKPP

-MATLAB code for the paper *Slow travelling wave solutions of the mixed local-nonlocal Fisher-KPP equation can have multiple sharp wavefronts* by Jia Yin Lee and John Billingham, submitted to *Proceedings of the Royal Society A*.
+MATLAB code for the paper *Slow travelling wave solutions of the mixed local-nonlocal Fisher-KPP equation can have multiple sharp wavefronts* by Jia Yin Lee and John Billingham, *Proceedings of the Royal Society A*.
 Descriptions of the main subroutines follow below.

 ## TW.m
 Solves for travelling wave solutions of the mixed local-nonlocal Fisher-KPP equation, which satisfy (1.3) subject to (1.4)